Willian1661/learning-code/leetcode/longest_commom_prefix/README.md

 0 <= strs[i].length <= 200
 strs[i] consists of only lowercase English letters.

+## CREATE/POST your resolution:

+- Create a file in this current Directory and add your resolution.
-See here the problem: [leetcode](https://leetcode.com/problems/longest-common-prefix)
+> See here the problem: [leetcode](https://leetcode.com/problems/longest-common-prefix);